 Intrigued by the idea of camping’s sophisticated cousin, glamping?
 You’d be hard-pressed to find a better place for it than The Resort at Paws Up.
 Tucked away in a secluded setting just west of Greenough, Montana, Paws Up offers spacious tents with sumptuous beds, ensuite bathrooms, daily housekeeping and personal butler service.
 Two-, three- and four-bedroom luxury homes are available for those who prefer solid walls, cozy fireplaces and full kitchens.
+These plentiful options are just part of what makes Paws Up one of the best family ranch resorts in the world.

 At mealtimes, the chef serves up gourmet fare created with locally sourced ingredients — not a hobo pack or camp stove in sight.
 In addition to riding, activities include a sporting clays course, fly fishing, golf at a nearby course, croquet, bocce and more.
 The Kids Corps of Discovery program keeps tots through teens busy and happy, with activities that range from archery to acrobatics lessons.